 “Just a wild guess.
 Y’all be sure ta tell yer friends at the general store.
 We’ll really rock tonight.”

 Sheriff Tom’s grin means he’s pleased that Cheryl Ann is excited about the plans.

 “It’s good family entertainment, so we hope y’all attend, including you and the mister, Missus Watt.”

 “Thank you.
 I’m sure we’ll all be there.”

 “By the way, Tim, we found that car from yesterday.
 It had been stolen from the garage in town.”

 “Did you arrest those men?”

-“No. It had been abandoned.
+“No. It was abandoned.
 Don’t you worry about those men.
 You gave good descriptions.
 We’ll git ‘em.
 Just don’t go wandering around by yourself.
 You and your brother stick together.”

-After they left, Scott and I sat at the end of the dock.
-I started to laugh, mostly from nervousness.
-Scott said I acted totally normal.
+After they leave, Scott and I sit at the end of the dock.
+I start to laugh, mostly from nervousness.
+Scott says I acted totally normal.

 “What a laugh, ‘cause I don’t feel normal no more.”